-STATE OF ALASKA DEPARTMENT OF NATURAL RESOURCES DIVISION OF FORESTRY & FIRE PROTECTION SOUTHEAST AREA OFFICE
+STATE OF ALASKA DEPARTMENT OF NATURAL RESOURCES DIVISION OF FORESTRY AND FIRE PROTECTION SOUTHEAST AREA OFFICE

-PUBLIC REVIEW FIVE-YEAR SCHEDULE OF TIMBER SALES STATE FISCAL YEARS 2023-2027
+FIVE-YEAR SCHEDULE OF TIMBER SALES STATE FISCAL YEARS 2025-2029

-The Alaska Department of Natural Resources, Division of Forestry & Fire Protection Preliminary Five-Year Schedule of Timber Sales for the Southern Southeast Area is available for public review.
+The Alaska Department of Natural Resources, Division of Forestry and Fire Protection Five-Year Schedule of Timber Sales for the Southern Southeast Area is hereby adopted into the record.
 Per AS 38.05.113 this is a scoping document that outlines the proposed timber sale activity to be undertaken on State land over the next five years.
-The Five-Year Schedule of Timber Sales is not a decision document.
+The Five-Year Schedule is not a decision document.